Kobolds: Fairy, Lizard, Dog?

 A sprightly column on using folklore in tabletop RPGs

 It’s an age-old question: Is a kobold a fairy, a lizard, or a dog?

 For our first article of 2023, Mythoi presents a serious, hard-hitting investigation into this elusive question, going from German folklore to the origins of TTRPGs to the present day.

 And, as you’ve likely already guessed, the answer is that they’re all three.

 I. Kobolds of the Hearth

 In Germanic folklore, kobolds are a spirit akin to a goblin or fairy.
 With the ability to turn invisible, and a preference for staying that way, these sprites live secretly alongside humanity.

 Most kobolds tend to have a positive relationship with humans, often assisting their mortal neighbours with jobs and menial tasks.
-An angry kobold, however, is just as quickly an explanation for an inexplicable accident or disaster.
+An angry kobold, however, is just as quickly an explanation for an inexplicable accident or disaster1.
 When not invisible, kobolds are typically depicted as human-like, very young or very old, and the size of a small child.
 Many can shapeshift too, assuming the forms of other people, small animals, objects, and even fire.

 Most commonly, kobolds are household spirits, putting them in the company of the Scottish brownie, English hob, Nordic nisse, Slavic domovoy… (I could definitely go on).
 Taking up residence in a human household, they perform chores and help out around the house—as long as they’re given food and treated with sufficient respect.
 If not, they’ll become angry, causing accidents and bad luck until placated or driven away.